 Annually we hold a Maths Day when the children work in mixed age groups.
 This enables them to experience working with different children - supporting the younger and learning from the older children.

-We are currently providing children with a varied P.E curriculum.
-Children take part in at least 2 timetabled hours of P.E each week with extra curricular clubs available after school.
+We provide all our children with a varied P.E curriculum.
+Children take part in at least 2 timetabled hours of P.E each week with extra curricular clubs available after school and various sporting events planned throughout the year.

 Through scientific enquiry, children develop the skills of observation, investigation, recording and analysis of information.
 By engaging in practical activities, they are taught to plan, predict and hypothesise; always thinking carefully about what makes a fair test.